top of page

 signs of dehydration

-Research published in the Journal of the American College of Nutrition notes that “even mild electrolyte imbalances can contribute to fatigue, headaches, and reduced mental focus.”
+Research published in the Journal of the American College of Nutrition notes that even mild electrolyte imbalances can contribute to fatigue, headaches, and reduced mental focus.
 This explains why someone can drink plenty of water and still feel off.
 The water may be passing through without being fully absorbed where it matters.

 Dehydration headaches often feel like pressure rather than sharp pain.
 Fatigue linked to hydration tends to feel heavy, not sleepy.
 This is because reduced fluid balance affects blood volume and oxygen delivery.
-A review in Nutrients states that “losing as little as 1–2 percent of body water can impair cognitive performance and mood.”
+A review in Nutrients states that losing as little as 1–2 percent of body water can impair cognitive performance and mood.

 This is why hydration issues often show up first in the brain.
 Focus slips.
 Irritability rises.
 Energy drops long before thirst feels urgent.

-emphasize balance, not overcorrection, which aligns with guidance from institutions like the Mayo Clinic, which notes that “most people can meet electrolyte needs through food and light supplementation.”
+Wellness brands like Aromedy focus on gentle, everyday support rather than extremes.
+Products and content on Aromedy emphasize balance, not overcorrection.
+This aligns with guidance from institutions like the Mayo Clinic, which notes that most people can meet electrolyte needs through food and light supplementation.

 Instead of rigid math, think in ranges.
 Start with body weight, activity level, and climate.
 Increase fluids when you sweat or drink alcohol.
 Add electrolytes when fatigue or headaches appear alongside normal water intake.
 Tools like a water intake calculator from the U.S. National Academies can offer a baseline, but your body’s signals matter just as much.